Cornell-MAE-UG/fa25-portfolio-bm724-bilal/_projects/extracredit.md

 ### Entropy Consideration

-Heat transfer from the warm indoor space to the colder outdoor environment occurs across a finite temperature difference and is therefore irreversible.
+Heat transfer from the warm indoor space to the colder outdoor environment occurs across a finite temperature difference and is irreversible.
 As a result, entropy is generated:

 $$
 \dot{S}_{gen} > 0